-Prerequisite: Grade of C or better in MAT 122 or MAT 166, or math assessment score of 28 (ACMT), or equivalent ACT/SAT scores
+Prerequisite: MAT 122 or MAT 166 with a grade of C or better, or math assessment score of 28 (ACMT), or equivalent ACT/SAT scores

 MAT 202 | Calculus II: GT-MA1

 Continues the study of single variable calculus which will include techniques of integration, analytic geometry, improper integrals, convergence of infinite numerical series and power series.
 This is a statewide Guaranteed Transfer course in the GT-MA1 category.